-Before considering a Freedom of Information (FOI) request of the Police & Crime Commissioner for Cleveland, please consult our list of previous requests and responses to discover if the information has already been provided.
+Before considering a Freedom of Information (FOI) request to the Office of the Police and Crime Commissioner (OPCC), please consult our list of previous requests and responses to discover if the information has already been provided.

 If you still wish to submit an FOI Request, please follow the guidelines below.